 What does resetting my XRP account do?

-Resetting your Ripple account means you can get back some of your locked XRP.
-Out of your locked 20 XRP, you are able to pay 5 XRP to get back 15 XRP.
+Resetting your XRP account means you can get back some of your locked XRP.
+Out of your locked 10 XRP, in Desktop and Mobile, you are able to pay 2 XRP to get back 8 XRP.

-When you reset your XRP account, you will need to send all of your XRP out of your wallet as it will no longer work without the minimum 20 XRP balance.
+When you reset your XRP account, you'll need to send all of your XRP out of your wallet as it will no longer work without the minimum 10 XRP balance.

-Please note: Remember to check the Ripple address you are sending your XRP to is correct and if a destination tag is required.
+Remember to check the XRP address you are sending your XRP to is correct and if a destination tag is required.
 All blockchain transactions are irreversible by design.

 How do I reset my account on Desktop?

-Enter the XRP address and destination tag you want to send all of your XRP to, then click Ok.
+Enter the XRP address and destination tag you want to send your 8 XRP to, then click

 How do I reset my account on Mobile?